ozak/Caloric-Suitability-Index/README.rst

 Additional Information
 =======================

 `Galor and Özak (2014) <https://ideas.repec.org/p/smu/ecowpa/1407.html>`_ introduce novel measures of potential crop yield measured in calories for the pre-industrial and modern eras.
 In particular, for each cell of size $5'\times5'$ in the world, they estimate the maximum caloric yield and the growth cycle attainable given the set of crops available before and after the Columbian Exchange.
-Using the same methodology, additional Caloric Suitability Indices (CSI) are introduced here based on the average and total caloric yields attainable given the crops available before and after the Columbian Exchange.
+Using the same methodology, additional Caloric Suitability Indices (CSI) are introduced here based on the average and maximum caloric yields attainable given the crops available before and after the Columbian Exchange.

 These historical measures are constructed based on data from the `Global Agro-Ecological Zones (GAEZ) <http://http://gaez.fao.org/>`_ project of the Food and Agriculture Organization (FAO).
 The GAEZ project supplies global estimates of crop yield and crop growth cycle for 48 crops in grids with cells size of $5'\times5'$ (i.e., approximately 100 km$^2$).